alankent/magento2devbox-skeleton/README.md

 ### 11. Varnish Configuration

-TODO: THIS SECTION IS NOT COMPLETE.
+TODO: WARNING: THIS SECTION IS NOT COMPLETE.

 Varnish is a "HTTP accelerator" that sits in front the web server and caches content of HTTP responses.
 It is recommended to use Varnish during development